BLM seeks public comment on proposed wild horse gather in southwestern Wyoming

 The appropriate management level (AML) for the five HMAs is between 1,550-2,165 horses.
 The BLM estimates that there are approximately 5,105 wild horses currently within the five HMAs.
 Appropriate management level is the number of wild horses that the BLM determines can exist in balance with other public range land species, resources, and uses in a given area.

-In addition to the proposed wild horse gather, the BLM also analyzed a no-action alternative and three additional action alternatives that include a variety of other fertility control methods.
+In addition to the proposed wild horse roundup, the BLM also analyzed a no-action alternative and three additional action alternatives that include a variety of other fertility control methods.

 Public input is valuable during any analysis, according to the BLM.
 People can review the EA and provide comments on the BLM’s ePlanning website at https://eplanning.blm.gov/eplanning-ui/project/1501993/510.